-Blue, blue, blue, my absolute favourite colour, so it was no surprise that the stunning painted rural city of Chefchaouen became one of my most memorable parts of my two weeks in Northern Africa.
+Blue.
+My absolute favourite colour, so it was no surprise that the stunning painted rural city of Chefchaouen became one of my most memorable parts of my two weeks in Northern Africa.
 Built on the mountainside, surrounded by lush greenery and the Rif mountains, my eyes were captivated everywhere I turned.

-Located on the Northwest edge of Morocco, Chefchaouen isn’t a typical Moroccan city; it doesn’t showcase the crowds of Marrakech and is the complete opposite colours of the Sahara Desert.
+Located on the Northwest edge of Morocco, Chefchaouen isn’t a typical Moroccan city.
+It doesn’t showcase the crowds of Marrakech and is the complete opposite colours of the Sahara Desert.

 If you have been to Santorini in the Greek islands, this is Moroccos version, minus the sea and with the addition of surrounding green trees.
 Picture winding alleyways painted all shades of blue with splashes of white and secret doors to locals homes.